AslanGusik/game/README.md

 # Quiz Game
-A Game with Questions and Multiple-Choice Answers
+""A Game with Questions and Multiple-Choice Answers**

 This is a simple Python-based quiz game where the player answers multiple-choice questions.
 The game tracks the number of correct answers and displays the final score.